mohsen1/mafia-arena/README.md

-See [Architecture](docs/ARCHITECTURE.md) for deep dives into the suspense pattern, queue system, and AI orchestration.
+See [Architecture](ARCHITECTURE.md) for deep dives into Workflows, queue system, AI orchestration, and database design.